rodrigodagostino/svelte-sortable-list/README.md

 ### Selectors

+> [!IMPORTANT]
-To customize the appearance of the list items and not cause any conflicts or interferences with the core styles and transitions, the usage of the `.ssl-item` selector must be avoided, pointing instead to `.ssl-item__inner`, which is the direct child of the aforementioned selector.
+> To customize the appearance of the list items and not cause any conflicts or interferences with the core styles and transitions, the usage of the `.ssl-item` selector must be avoided, pointing instead to `.ssl-item__inner`, which is the direct child of the aforementioned selector.

 This is a list of the selectors you can use to style the list and the list items to your heart’s desire: